jenast/NBBM_data_export/NBBM_GBIF_to_BMS_export.md

 The citation to use is then:

-  - Åström S, Åström J (2021).
+- Åström S, Åström J (2023).
 Bumblebees and butterflies in Norway.
-    Version 1.3.
+  Version 1.5.
 Norwegian Institute for Nature Research.
-Sampling event dataset <https://doi.org/10.15468/mpsa4g> accessed via GBIF.org on
+Sampling event dataset <https://doi.org/10.15468/mpsa4g> accessed via GBIF.org on 2023-06-12.
-    2021-07-08.

 # Fetching the raw-data from GBIF

-We need an “endpoint\_url” to retrieve the actual data set.
+We need an “endpoint_url” to retrieve the actual data set.
 This is found at the bottom of the webpage for the dataset.
 This can also be found programatically as shown here.

 ``` r
 datasetURL <-  paste0("http://api.gbif.org/v1/dataset/",datasetID,"/endpoint")